-So I did what I do best, and prepared.
-I prepared every little detail of the day; from setup, to the food, music, timelines, and dances.
+So I did what I do best and prepared.
+I prepared every little detail of the day, from setup to the food, music, timelines, and dances.
 I had lists and charts and bins to make everything be overly obvious and as easy as possible for the people that I trusted to handle the day.
 The best part of the countless hours I put into the preparation was that IT WORKED.
-Every person showed up when needed to and followed my notes perfectly, which made for a day that I could truly enjoy.
+Every person showed up when needed and followed my notes perfectly, which made for a day that I could truly enjoy.

 Cue.. the feelings.

-That this was the day that I dreamed about my entire life.
-The day that at times when I was a teenager I never thought would happen, the day that I posted countless pins to Pinterest for, the day that I dreamt about, the day that I spent hundreds of hours planning, the day that I would get to walk down the aisle in front of all of my friends and family to marry my best friend.
+This was the day that I dreamed about my entire life.
+The day that, at times when I was a teenager, I never thought would happen, the day that I posted countless pins to Pinterest for, the day that I dreamt about, the day that I spent hundreds of hours planning, the day that I would get to walk down the aisle in front of all of my friends and family to marry my best friend.

-The next 3 hours was a blur, in the best way possible.
+The next 3 hours were a blur, in the best way possible.
 My amazing photographer (Photography by Lauryn) handled the photographs with such ease and we had so much fun.
-From the first look, to portraits, and family photos- we smiled and laughed the entire time.
+From the first look to portraits and family photos- we smiled and laughed the entire time.
 Both Alexander and I felt like the center of attention (which truly does only happen once in your life) and we soaked up every second of it.
-I stared into the eyes of the man I loved, and laughed while he whispered jokes into my ear.
+I stared into the eyes of the man I loved and laughed while he whispered jokes into my ear.
 I smiled, I danced, and laughed.

-As I linked my arm in my father's and set forth down the aisle, I made sure to take the advice of other women, and to really soak up the faces of all the guests there.
-My heart raced faster as I saw countless faces smiling back at me, and to calm my nerves I made eye contact with Alexander.
+As I linked my arm with my father's and set forth down the aisle, I made sure to take the advice of other women and to really soak up the faces of all the guests there.
+My heart raced faster as I saw countless faces smiling back at me, and to calm my nerves, I made eye contact with Alexander.
 And for the rest of the ceremony, that is where my eyes rested.

-We held each other's hands and listed to our officiant talk about love, and adventure and within no time it was our chance to speak about our love.
-Alexander requested early on in the wedding planning process that we say our own vows, rather than choosing a more traditional route.
+We held each other's hands and listened to our officiant talk about love and adventure, and within no time, it was our chance to speak about our love.
+Alexander requested early on in the wedding planning process that we say our own vows rather than choosing a more traditional route.
 And while I love the idea, it made me nauseous just thinking about speaking in front of all of those people.
 But Alexander spoke first, and I listened.
 He talked about our love, our experiences, and the things he vows to do for the rest of our lives- I held back the tears and took in every word he said.
 Never looking away, squeezing his hand to speak back, and truly relishing in his promises.
-When it came to my turn, I forgot about the hundreds of eyes staring at us, and found comfort in the hands that held mine.
+When it came to my turn, I forgot about the hundreds of eyes staring at us and found comfort in the hands that held mine.
 I said my vows with all the honesty and love that I had.
-I watched how my words affected Alexander, and I hoped that many years down the line- when I forget everything else that happened on our wedding day, that I will be able to remember the feeling I felt at this time.
+I watched how my words affected Alexander, and I hoped that many years down the line- when I forget everything else that happened on our wedding day, I will be able to remember the feeling I felt at this time.

-I have to add that our vows also included an abnormal amount of jokes- which kept the audience laughing, and proved that we were really being ourselves.
-But our vows weren't the only funny thing that happened during our ceremony..
-After we were announced as the new Mr. and Mrs. Haizman and had our first official real kiss- we realized the rings had never been exchanged and that our officiant had "skipped a page" so we rewound and finished the ceremony after all letting out a great laugh.
-Then truly presented as Mr. and Mrs. Haizman we precessed down the aisle!
+I have to add that our vows also included an abnormal amount of jokes- which kept the audience laughing and proved that we were really being ourselves.
+But our vows weren't the only funny thing that happened during our ceremony...
+After we were announced as the new Mr. and Mrs. Haizman and had our first official real kiss- we realized the rings had never been exchanged and that our officiant had "skipped a page," so we rewound and finished the ceremony after all letting out a great laugh.
+Then truly presented as Mr. and Mrs. Haizman, we proceeded down the aisle!

 And now for the party!

 Our reception was filled with some fun jokes, both planned and unplanned.
-Our DJ skipped a pair for the grand entrance which filled the place with laughter, and Alexander had his pockets stuffed with fruit snacks during ours (might not be the most uncommon occurrence).
-Our cutting cake was neon on the inside...a little fun for the groom who loves his neon, and the speeches had more jokes than I could count.
+Our DJ skipped a pair for the grand entrance, which filled the place with laughter, and Alexander had his pockets stuffed with fruit snacks during ours (which might not be the most uncommon occurrence).
+Our cutting cake was neon on the inside...a little fun for the groom, who loves his neon, and the speeches had more jokes than I could count.
 It was so much fun seeing the joy and laughter all around us.

-We ran around to get photos with each table, and when we finally sat down for food we both realized we weren't hungry.
-We nibbled a bit, and tried to soak in the calm few minutes we had by ourselves.. but realized we didn't want this.
-We were so eager to go and talk to all the wonderful people that were there for us, so thats what we did.
-[Side note; this is incredibly contradictory to my introverted self.]
-People raved about the food (tacos from Bien Trucha), and couldn't stop talking about the emotion they felt during our ceremony.
+We ran around to get photos with each table, and when we finally sat down for food, we both realized we weren't hungry.
+We nibbled a bit and tried to soak in the calm few minutes we had by ourselves.. but realized we didn't want this.
+We were so eager to go and talk to all the wonderful people who were there for us, so that's what we did.
+[Side note; This is incredibly contradictory to my introverted self.]
+People raved about the food (tacos from Bien Trucha) and couldn't stop talking about the emotion they felt during our ceremony.
 I can't say it enough but were were truly astonished by the love that we felt throughout the entire day.

 The food was cleared, and the dance floor was ready.

-We learned a dance choreographed by Rachael Pierce (Alexanders aunt), which is certainly more nerve-racking then public speaking.
-It was to a beautiful song called "I get to love you" by Ruelle.
-Here is a link to the video- https://www.youtube.com/watch?v=_IDqTFlFaAs&t=1s
+We learned a dance choreographed by Rachael Pierce (Alexanders aunt), which is certainly more nerve-racking than public speaking.
+It was a beautiful song called "I Get to Love You" by Ruelle.
+Here is a link to the video https://www.youtube.com/watch?v=_IDqTFlFaAs&t=1s

-It was all genuine, Alexander and I are beyond grateful for the love and support we felt that day.
-We are grateful for the people that helped along the way, for the friends and family that support us always, and to the amazing 'staff' that we hired.
-And even more so we are grateful that we were able to open up and to be vulnerable and share our love with all of you that day.
+It was all genuine; Alexander and I are beyond grateful for the love and support we felt that day.
+We are grateful for the people who helped along the way, for the friends and family who support us always, and for the amazing 'staff' that we hired.
+And even more so, we are grateful that we were able to open up and be vulnerable and share our love with all of you that day.

 My wedding day was real but my-oh-my does it seem like a fairytale.